Wyzae23/Wyzae23/README.md

 ### Software Engineer Intern @ Tesla
 *Sep 2025 – Present*
-Delivering backend features to the FleetNet Connected Systems team, focusing on remote vehicle interactions.
-Currently working on Robotaxi using Go and improving a full-stack internal tool using Ruby on Rails and React
+Wokring on Robotaxi, with a focus on Go, Ruby on Rails, Kubernetes, Kafka, and distributed systems

 ### Software Engineer Intern @ AppFolio
 *Jun 2025 – Sep 2025*